apetrailmukesh/continuous-integration/README.md

     # Random VM Files/Folders
     bad-proxies.txt

+# Installing Jenkins

+You need to have a `JDK` and `JRE` installed before installing `Jenkins`.

+This will install the Java Runtime Environment (JRE):

+    sudo apt-get install default-jre

+Install Java Development Kit (JDK), which is needed to compile `Java` applications:

+    sudo apt-get install default-jdk

 # Glossary

 * [Selenium RC(Remote Control)](http://www.seleniumhq.org/projects/remote-control/) - is an API accessible from multiple languages.
 Rather than recording tests, you write programs that call into the API to control the browser